Red, White, and Blue with Soft Circuits

 While you wait for your local Independence Day fireworks display to start, you (and your kids) can create your own red, white, and blue light-up display, one you can wear, wave, or carry.
 With a needle, some conductive thread, and a few electronics parts, you can sew your own lighted soft circuit to show off your national pride.

-The LED Dance Glove project guides students in creating an introductory soft circuit.
+The LED Dance Glove: Get the Party Started with Your Own Interactive Light Show project guides students in creating an introductory soft circuit.
 Also known as a wearable textile, electronic textile, or e-textile, this kind of fabric- and thread-based electronics project approaches wiring and circuitry from a new—softer—angle.
 Sew the components in place, being careful not to cross threads and keeping positive and negative traces separate, and you can add electronics to clothing or other fabric items.

 The glove in the project can be used to create cool light effects in the dark.
 (See the project background information to learn more about competitions involving LED glove light shows!)
 Change things up a bit, and you can create your own gloves for the 4th of July using a combination of red, white, and blue LEDs or white gloves.
 Or, use the same general e-textiles approach and add an LED soft circuit to a backpack, a jacket, wrist band, or hat.

-The LED Dance Glove project at Science Buddies features a simple circuit with an on and off switch, a coin cell battery holder, and some Lilypad LEDs.
+The dance glove project features a simple circuit with an on and off switch, a coin cell battery holder, and some Lilypad LEDs.
 The project requires no programming (the lights are either flipped on or off), so the project is a great first step in designing and sewing wearable electronics.
 Sew the elements of the circuit in place, flip the switch, and wear your science with pride!

 Explore Our Science Videos